gavin-lusby/McD-Cal-Generator/README.md

 This project gave me good experience working with Google Cloud Console and accessing Googles Gmail and Google Calendar APIs.

-Requires OAuth Credentials (Not included in github)
+Requires OAuth Credentials from Google Cloud Project (Not included in github).
+Named "gcalcredentials.json" and "gmailcredentials.json" respectively

 Also, need to run the following commands: